pymupdf/PyMuPDF/docs/pixmap.rst

          367 ns ± 1.75 ns per loop (mean ± std. dev. of 7 runs, 1000000 loops each)
          In [4]: %timeit len(pix.samples)
          3.52 ms ± 57.5 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

+      After the Pixmap has been destroyed, any attempt to use the memoryview will fail with ValueError.

       :type: memoryview